-5.1 Valuation of investments recognised at FVTPL - continued
+5.1.
+Valuation of investments recognised at FVTPL - continued

-Kev audit matter description continued
+Key audit matter description continued

-The valuations of investments involve significant levels of judgement as unobservable inputs are used in the overall process of determining the fair value best estimate of the investments.
-These include using the unaudited NAV of the Funds where audited accounts of the Funds are not available for the same period.
-We, therefore, identified this as a potential area susceptible to fraud.
+The valuation of the investments involves application of a valuation methodology and use of assumptions which require significant management judgement, as unobservable inputs are used in the overall process of determining the most appropriate fair value estimate of the investments.
+These include using the unaudited NAV of the underlying entities where audited accounts of the underlying entities are not available for the same period, and management also taking into considerations external factors such as the Russia/Ukraine conflict & Israel-Hamas war that may impact NAV valuation of the underlying entities.

+Determining the most appropriate estimate of fair value of the investments involves using, where available, the audited net asset value, or otherwise, the most recent unaudited net assets in valuing the underlying entities.
+We therefore identified this as a potential area susceptible to fraud.
 Our key audit matter specifically relates to:

-- fair value accounting principles not adopted or incorrectly applied; - timing difference between capital account statement and the Fund's reporting date: and - completeness of the adjustments made to reported NAV to arrive at estimated fair value
+- fair value accounting principles not adopted or incorrectly applied; - timing differences between investment capital account statement and the Fund's reporting date; and - completeness of the adjustments made to reported NAV to arrive at estimated fair value.

-How the scope of our key audit matter
+How the scope of our kev audit matter

-We obtained an understanding and tested relevant controls applicable to the valuation audit responded to the of investments recognised at FVTPL.
+We obtained an understanding of the relevant controls applicable to the valuation of audit responded to the investments recognised at FVTPL.

-We obtained and reviewed investment advisor meeting minutes and obtained an understanding of the approach the Trustee's took in evaluating and assessing the estimation uncertainty relating to the impact of the Russia/Ukraine conflict on the investments including judgments and assumptions made in arriving at any provisions or write downs.
+We obtained and reviewed Investment Advisor meeting minutes and obtained an understanding of the approach the Trustee took in evaluating and assessing the estimation uncertainty relating to the Israel-Hamas war as well as the provisions made on the investments relating to the Russia/Ukraine conflict including key judgement and assumptions considered in arriving at any provisions or write downs.

-Held discussions with the investment advisor and inspected investee fund financial information to understand the performance of the investments.
-We obtained understanding on how significant events such as the impact of the Russia/Ukraine conflict have been incorporated into the year-end valuations.
-We challenged the Trustee on key assumptions used by reviewing the fund monitor spreadsheet where the NAV has changed significantly since the previous valuation and has not been adequately supported.
+For a sample of investments, we held discussions with the Investment Advisor and inspected investee fund financial information to understand the performance of the investments.
+We obtained an understanding of how significant events such as the impact of the Russia/Ukraine and Israel-Hamas conflict have been incorporated into the year-end valuations.
+We obtained and reviewed management's assessment of the on-going conflict containing an assessment of their level of exposure to these regions against the overall Trust's portfolio.

-For a sample of investments, we performed back-testing by obtaining audited financial statements for the previous year and corresponding unaudited NAV used in valuing underlying investee entity and compared the NAV as per audited financial statements to the unaudited NAV.
-Where there were differences, we further investigated these to evaluate whether these were appropriate.
-The purpose of this was to obtain comfort over the accuracy of the capital account statements as the audited financial statements are not available at the time of signing.
-We also reviewed the content of the audit opinion of the Funds issued by the auditor and accounting principles applied in the audited financial statements to ensure that these were consistent with fair value principles.
+For a sample of investments, we assessed the accuracy of capital account statements (CAS) provided in advance of audited financial statements through performing backtesting.
+For this, we obtained audited financial statements for the previous year and the corresponding unaudited NAV used in valuing the underlying investee entity and compared the NAV as per audited financial statements to the unaudited NAV.
+Where there were differences, we further investigated these to test the validity of the differences and whether there was any risk of material misstatement arising as a result.
+We also reviewed the content of the audit opinion of the underlying entities issued by the auditor and accounting principles applied in the audited financial statements to assess the consistency of these with fair value principles.